mit-satori/green-compute-challenge/links.md

 # What is a carbon offset
 This link explains a bit about carbon offsets https://www.terrapass.com/climate-change/carbon-offsets-explained .
 It lets you buy some too if you want to offset your CO2 emissions!

+# How should I think about overall greenhouse gas emissions
+Good question!
+This site https://ghgprotocol.org has some ideas on approaches that have been used to try and think about end-to-end emissions.
+Where to start and where to end is inevitably a little bit of a judgement.